| |

 program for members to exhibit their special collection at each

-With these members, it is merely pride
+With the members who display, it is merely pride

 of ownership and a desire to be in the company of others who